tolomeis/material_modern-cpp/README.md

 >  **Note**
 >
 > If you didn't install the gitpod browser extension, visit your [Gitpod Workspaces](https://gitpod.io/workspaces) and click on the green button to create a new workspace by providing the URL of this repository.

+## Local Devcontainer usage (WIP)
+Requirements:

+- Docker
+- Vs code devcontainer extension

+To use with devcontainer, open tis repository on vscode.
+Code will see the configuration files and will ask you to open this project in a devcontainer, select yes

+    ctr+shift+p
+and

+    rebuild and reopen in container

+*do not configure*, instead go to  'file - open folder' and navigate directory of interest and